Pat Phoenix: Personal life

 Phoenix's love life was often fodder for tabloid stories.
 Her first marriage was to actor Peter Marsh, whom she married in Bradford Cathedral in 1953; the couple divorced in 1961.
 On 23 December 1972, she married her Coronation Street co-star Alan Browning.
 The marriage lasted just under seven years, as Browning had alcohol-related problems and died from liver failure in September 1979.
-She later married actor Anthony Booth, the father-in-law of future Prime Minister Tony Blair.
+She began a relationship with actor Anthony Booth, the father-in-law of future Prime Minister Tony Blair, in 1980, marrying him shortly before she died.

 Phoenix wrote two volumes of autobiography; All My Burning Bridges (1974) and Love, Curiosity, Freckles and Doubt (1983).
-She was a practising Catholic and a lifelong supporter of the Labour Party, campaigning for Tony Blair at the 1983 general election for him to be elected as the Member of Parliament for Sedgefield where he was returned.
+She was a practising Catholic and a lifelong supporter of the Labour Party, campaigning for her future stepson-in-law Tony Blair at the 1983 general election for him to be elected as the Member of Parliament for Sedgefield where he was returned.
 Phoenix also campaigned with Booth for former Minister for Technology Tony Benn at the 1984 Chesterfield by-election, which Benn won.
 She owned the Navigation Inn, a pub in Buxworth, Derbyshire.

 Illness and death

 In March 1986, Phoenix, who smoked 60 cigarettes a day, was diagnosed with lung cancer after collapsing at home.
 She continued to work following her diagnosis, hiding her illness from most people, including her lover Tony Booth.
 In the summer of 1986, her condition deteriorated, forcing her to undergo more extensive treatment and confirming mild speculation in the press that she had health problems.
 It later leaked that she had just weeks to live and had been given the last rites.

-Phoenix married Booth in the Alexandra Hospital (Cheadle), on 9 September 1986, attracting much media attention.
+Phoenix married Booth in the Alexandra Hospital in Cheadle, Stockport, on 9 September 1986, attracting much media attention.
 Eight days later, she died in her sleep, aged 62.
 At her request, her funeral service at the Holy Name Church in Manchester featured a large brass band; according to Coronation Street histories written by show historian Daran Little, she wanted the event that marked her death to be as lively as her life.
 Booth's daughter Cherie was amongst the mourners, alongside her husband, Tony Blair.